azooz2003-bit/hackathon_Minesweeper/README.md

-# shellhack-minesweeper
-minesweeper Python project for Shellhacks 2021 this code uses Tkinter for its GUI
+This is a minesweeper game me and my team made in the Shellhacks hackathon.
+We used Python and Tkinter to design the GUI.